 The sad thing is that Badalamenti is far from alone.

 It’s no secret that restaurants tend to run on razor-thin profit margins.
-Since the onset of the pandemic last year, third-party delivery apps have been widely criticized for charging fees that can surpass those margins, accelerating the crisis for restaurants that are struggling to stay afloat without in-person dining.
+Since the onset of the coronavirus pandemic last year, third-party delivery apps have been widely criticized for charging fees that can surpass those margins, accelerating the crisis for restaurants that are struggling to stay afloat without in-person dining.

 How bad are those fees, really?
 We looked at a number of popular delivery platforms to compare them.
 And for restaurants looking for a more budget-friendly alternative—we have that, too.